-We are conveniently located in Brewster directly on the bike path.
+We are centrally located in Brewster MA directly on the CCRT bike path.
 You can park your car, Hop on a bike and find the Rail Trail right out back!
 No need to carry heavy bikes from one place to another.
 So come on down, pack your gear, Pack your lunch and enjoy Cape Cod's natural beauty!

 WHAT TO SEE & DO

 The Cape Cod Rail Trail is a paved recreational path that runs from South Dennis through Wellfleet along the abandoned Penn Central Railway.
 It is 26 miles in length and travels through some of the most picturesque scenery on Cape Cod.
 Beautiful forests, kettle ponds and salt marshes are all sights to be enjoyed along the trail.